 Personally, I tend to feel better when I stretch out on the floor and lay down as opposed to sitting at a table or on the couch for several hours.
 I think putting additional pressure on your discs by sitting is the worst thing you can do after a day of outdoor activity.
 If you are like me, the drive home is enough sitting for the evening.

-Try laying on your back with your feet up at a ninety degree angle resting on the couch or coffee table.
-Or lay on your stomach give your back some gentle extension.
+Try laying on your back with your feet up at a ninety-degree angle resting on the couch or coffee table.
+Or lay on your stomach and give your back some gentle extension.
 Your discs will want out of the flexed state that you have been in from your activity and the drive home.

-Part of managing your back pain after outdoor activity is to talk your hard working muscles into relaxing.
-If you are like me, several hours of hiking, biking or paddle boarding tightens my low back muscles and supportive muscles up real bad.
+Part of managing your back pain after outdoor activity is to talk your hard-working muscles into relaxing.
+If you are like me, several hours of hiking, biking, or paddle boarding severely tightens up my low back muscles and supporting muscles.

 Massage is top of the list for me as a home therapy back care tactic.
 Essentially it’s a way to release deep muscular tension and stress, a state that many of us chronic back pain sufferers are in for much of the day.
 Ignore this therapeutic method for too long and your back muscles will be screaming for mercy.
 I would advise regular massages from a professional if you can afford it.
 But if not, here are some ideas that I like:

 - Tennis ball massage.
 Lay on your back with a tennis ball or squash ball underneath you in your lower back area.
-Roll around and self massage.
+Roll around and self-massage.
 If this is too painful, lean up against a wall and put the tennis ball anywhere on your upper or lower back where you feel tight.
-Lean backwards into the ball slightly and move from side to side to self massage the tight area.
-Keep one at the office, one in your living room.
+Lean backward into the ball slightly and move from side to side to self-massage the tight area.
+Keep one at the office and one in your living room.